Best E&O Insurance Policies: Key Takeaways

 Best Errors and Omissions Insurance Companies

-We analyzed the top providers and found NEXT offers best errors and omissions policy with a MoneyGeek score of 4.73 out of 5 and a monthly rate of $72 ($6/mo in savings).
-If you're looking for other options that have good reputations and low E&O rates, The Hartford, Simply Business and Coverdash are also worth considering.
+We analyzed the top providers and found NEXT offers the best errors and omissions policy with a MoneyGeek score of 4.73 out of 5 and a monthly rate of $72 ($6/month in savings).
+If you're looking for other options with good reputations and low E&O rates, The Hartford, Simply Business and Coverdash are also worth considering.

 NEXT Insurance4.73$72